-17. Power Lines and Natural Gas Transportation Lines.
-Two major high voltage power lines that run side by side are located approximately one half mile west of Garden Park.
+and long distance) and/or cable television services to Buyer's residence.
+Acknowledged by: 16.
+Power Lines and Natural Gas Transportation Lines.
+Two major high voltage power lines that run side by side are located approximately one mile East of Village 8.
 The power line corridor runs generally from approximately 5900 West and 10200 South in a north-south direction to approximately 10800 South where it then runs generally in a south-southeast direction to approximately 5100 West and 11800 South.
-The larger line is a 345,000 volt steel tower line and the smaller line is a 138,000 volt wood pole line.
+The larger line is a 345,000-volt steel tower line and the smaller line is a 138,000-volt wood pole line.
 Additional and larger power lines could be built within this same corridor, described above, in the future.
 Additionally, an electrical substation is located in the center of the southern boundary of Daybreak.
 This substation is used to transform power from the large power lines described above for use in residential neighborhoods.
-For further information regarding the power lines, substation, or regarding electromagnetic fields generated by electric power lines, please contact Utah Power, which owns and operates the power lines and substation.
+For further information regarding the power lines, substation, or regarding electromagnetic fields that may be generated by electric power lines, please contact Rocky Mountain Power, which owns and operates the power lines and substation.
 Additionally, there are two large 36" diameter gas transportation pipelines that run side by side and are located along the power corridor described above.
 A third such line is being considered for installation along the power line corridor described above.
 These lines are contained within existing easements, are generally below ground, and are located in or near the power line corridor described above and the Mountain View Transportation Corridor.

-18. No Guarantee of View.
+In addition, the Oquirrh Bingham 138,000 voltage transmission line is located at approximately 6400 West on steel towers.
+This power line runs directly through portions of Village 8 and runs generally in a southern direction from Old Bingham Highway into Herriman.
+Acknowledged by: 17.
+No Guarantee of View.
 Although any individual lot or condominium unit may enjoy some view potential, the Master Developer makes no representations whatsoever concerning the view, if any, a particular lot or condominium unit may enjoy.
 There are no express or implied easements appurtenant to any residential unit for view purposes, or for the passage of light and air over another lot.
 Furthermore, the payment of any "premium" for a residential unit is based solely on the location of the residential unit and does not create a representation, express or implied, concerning the view the residential unit may enjoy.
 Any view that a residential unit may enjoy as of the date of purchase may be impaired or affected by the installation or removal of trees and other landscaping, the growth of landscaping, and the construction of residential units or other buildings, fences, walls and other improvements in Daybreak.